Transgender activist Nikki Araguz-Lloyd found dead in home

 Araguz Loyd was found dead this week in a bedroom of her Humble home, according to the medical examiner.
 Her cause of death has not yet been announced.

 Nikki Araguz Loyd made national headlines when her husband, Thomas Araguz, was killed while battling a farm fire.
 He worked as a firefighter in Wharton County, but a judge denied her spousal death benefits, citing the state's former law which did not recognize same-sex marriages.
-The U.S. Supreme Court has since legalized gay marriage.
+The U.S. Supreme Court has since ruled that states allow the practice.

 After a lengthy legal fight involving multiple appeals, Araguz Loyd was granted benefits.